colchapm/Portfolio-Page/README.md

 ## Description

-This portfolio page will tell you a little bit about myself, my interests, why I chose to pursue programming with Epicodus, links to my recent projects while illustrating what I have learned in Git, HTML and CSS.
+This portfolio page will tell you a little bit about myself, my interests, why I chose to pursue programming with Epicodus, and links to my recent projects while illustrating what I have learned in Git, HTML and CSS.

 ## Setup/Installation Requirements

-No installation or setup required
+  1. Clone this repository to your desktop
+  2. Navigate to the top level of the directory
+  3. Open index.html in your browser

 ## Link